mitchellbpowell/website/p/odds-and-ends.md

 # Berners-Lee, Tim

 It's widely known that Tim Berners-Lee produced the first modern website.
 However, it's perhaps not as well known that it's still online, and you can go see it [here](http://info.cern.ch/).

+# Bullard, Reuben

+When I was eleven, my grandfather, the late Ronald Henderson, professor of English at Cincinnati Christian University for forty years, had me audit a class in geology.
+This would have been about 2002.
+Reuben Bullard was the University's geology professor, a potentially sensitive spot to occupy in a social circle where the age of the earth was considered a theological issue.
+I never was able to figure out whether he agreed with the scientific consensus on the age of the earth.
+We learned about how rocks were formed, and their various types, and such, but never once did the age of these rocks come into the picture.
+He was a gifted man, and looking back I wonder what he really thought.

+Prof. Bullard died in 2004, and I had the privilege of taking his last geology class.
+What I did not fully understand as a child was that he had pioneered the use of geological principles in studying archaeological sites.
+The prominent archaeologist William Dever wrote in his forward to Bullard's Festschrift _My Father's World_:

+>How did we ever do without a geologist?
+Or more precisely, a "Geo-archaeologist," for that was the sub-discipline that Reuben created almost single-handedly in Israel (and later in Jordan).

+>Geo-archaeology is taken for granted today; but when Reuben appeared on the scene in the 1960s no one envisioned it or saw any need for it.
+Seldom does one individual contribute so much to changing the focus of a discipline, least of all one as traditional as biblical archaeology was back then.

+Prof. Bullard was a modest man, and did not give any indication, in that introductory geology course, that he'd had a part in inventing a new subdiscipline.
+I will always be grateful that I had the chance to study under him.

 # China's economy